ngageoint/social-media-picture-explorer/README.md

 # Social Media Explorer

+## What it Does

+Analysts were having difficulty navigating some of the language barriers of social media and finding relevant tweets.
+The Social Media Explorer allows analysts to explore social media by using state of the art machine learning techniques to cluster similar images and provide automatic object recognition.
+By allowing the analysts to navigate social media via visual similarity, we give another tool to analyze social media without need for specialized language skills.

 ## About
 The social media explorer backend is meant to be used in conjunction with the front end user interface project (https://github.com/ngageoint/social-media-explorer-ui).